 So, what options are out there for OS X?
 There are a few, but none of them are an official, native OS X version.
 Here’s what I’ve found over the years:

 1. KeePass 2 for Windows running on Mono – A reasonable way to get the tool running, but this forces you an upgrade to the version 2 database as well as exposing several problems on the disjointed Mono platform.
-Last time I looked at this, AutoType wasn’t possible and the copy/paste was non-existent.
+The last time I looked at this, AutoType wasn’t possible and the copy/paste was non-existent.
 These sorts of problems make using this tool a challenge.

 2. KeePassX – Probably your best option as a native application.
-There are bugs however; including one I recently ran into that truncated longer entries.
+There are bugs, however; including one I recently ran into that truncated longer entries.
 This is the most useful of all KeePass applications I’ve seen on OS X. KeePassX does support both database versions, but AutoType is either not possible, or a challenge.

 3. MacPass – A very alpha version native app, MacPass does appear to have the potential, but the interface is quite clunky, and I’ve had it corrupt entries and trash data.
 The good thing is that MacPass appears to be in active development.

 I have not yet tested the paid KyPass Companion, but indications are the app is not exactly worth the $7.99 they’re asking.
 Perhaps if the author, Miguel Vanhove, would be willing to furnish me with a review copy I could write a review about that.
-There also appear to be several in-browser extensions or full tools, but I have generally resisted those in favor of native applications.
+There also appear to be several in-browser extensions or full tools, but I have generally resisted those in favour of native applications.